Danny Kirwan: Fleetwood Mac

-Guitar style

 A year after forming Fleetwood Mac, Peter Green was looking for ways to extend the band and perhaps change its direction.
-He wanted to be open to other musical styles and bring in more original material.
-Kirwan was the ideal foil for Green's new approach; he played gentle, supportive rhythm guitar to Green and Spencer's fiery solo work and introduced vocal harmonies to some of the songs.
+He wanted to be open to other musical styles and bring in more of his own material.
+Kirwan was the ideal foil for Green's new approach: he played gentle, supportive rhythm guitar to Green and Spencer's fiery solo work and introduced vocal harmonies to some of the songs.
 Spencer said, "Peter and I had seen Danny play and thought he was very good.
 Peter and Danny worked well together."

 Fleetwood said, "Danny worked out great from the start.
 His playing was always very melodic and tuneful, with lots of bent notes and vibrato.
 Danny's style of playing complemented Peter's perfectly because he was already a disciple.
 His sense of melody on rhythm guitar really drew Peter out, allowing him to write songs in a different style.
 He was full of ideas that helped to move Fleetwood Mac out of the blues and into the rock mainstream ...
 Playing live, he was a madman."
-Fleetwood Mac biographer Leah Furman said Kirwan "provided a perfect sounding board for Peter's ideas, added stylistic texture, and moved Fleetwood Mac away from pure blues."
+Fleetwood Mac biographer Leah Furman said Kirwan had "provided a perfect sounding board for Peter's ideas, added stylistic texture, and moved Fleetwood Mac away from pure blues."

 Kirwan was interviewed by weekly music paper Melody Maker soon after joining Fleetwood Mac and gave the first indication of the breadth of his musical influences.
 He told Melody Maker:

 The band's manager Clifford Davis, himself a musician, remembered Kirwan as "a very bright boy with very high musical standards.
 When we were on the road he was constantly saying 'Come on, Clifford, we must rehearse, we must rehearse, we've got to rehearse'."
 Davis said Kirwan "was the originator of all the ideas regarding harmonies and the lovely melodies that Fleetwood Mac would eventually encompass."